M

 8. Countdown

 This is an adapted game from British television.
 First, put nine random letters on the board (make sure you have a mix of vowels and consonants).
 Explain that they have to make the LONGEST word that they can.
-Set a timer for 30 seconds (or use an actual Countdown Clock, like this one).
+Set a timer for 30 seconds (or use an actual online countdown clock).
 Demonstrate with a practice round together, working to make a long word.
 Emphasize that absolutely any word gets points.
 The only way to get zero points is to not even say, “I” or “a” or “in,” according to which letters are being used.

 Example: EASORIYPE

-What if you only have a couple of minutes of class left?
+What if you only have a couple of minutes left in class?
 Imagine you did everything – you cleaned up with the cleanup song, you stacked the chairs, and you lined up in miraculously quick time.
-Your TA is looking at you expectantly, but you only have two minutes left in class and breaking formation is likely to cause chaos.
+Your TA is looking at you expectantly, but you only have two minutes left in class, and breaking formation is likely to cause chaos.
 What to do?

 Break out the flashcards.
 Hold one up.
 The learners raise their hands to answer.
 Whoever answers correctly can move to the front of the line.
 To make this more rigorous, demand complete sentences for the answers.

-Now you know 10 of the best no-prep ESL activities for the last ten minutes of class.
+Now you know 10 of the best no-prep ESL classroom games and activities for the last ten minutes of class.
 The best defense, they say, is a good offense.
-In teaching, the best adjustment for timing is an early adjustment.
+In teaching, the best timing adjustment is early.
 If you keep your eye on the clock and notice a specific activity is flying by, insert one of these no-prep activities into the lesson right then.
 Once your students are used to them, these activities can go very quickly and wring more quality English practice out of every spare minute of the class.